kballamark/LB-GP-based_WWnetwork_control/README.md

-# LB_GP_control_sewer
+# A Learning-based Approach Towards the Data-driven Predictive Control of Wastewater Networks – An Experimental Study

-A Learning-based Approach Towards the Data-driven Predictive Control of Wastewater Networks – An Experimental Study
+Description goes here.